Drug Use and Abuse Policy

 Students may be identified through action resulting from inappropriate use of drugs.

-School staff can approach the Principal, Deputy Principal, Head of Houses, Tutors,
+School staff can approach the Principal, Deputy Principal, Heads of School, Tutors,

 Chaplain to express concerns about a particular school member.